ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Conditionally Endorsed Values

+The example in {{input}} showed an actual state from Evidence for other layers, and an Endorsement containing actual state for layer 0.
+However, some claims in Endorsements might be conditional and so are only treated as actual state if a condition is met.

-Some claims in Endorsements might be conditional.
-A claim is conditional if it only applies if actual state matches Reference Values, according to some matching policy.
+A claim is conditional if
+it only applies if other actual state matches Reference Values, according to some matching policy.
 For example an Endorser for a given CPU might provide additional information about what the CPU supports based on current firmware configuration state, or an Endorser might provide additional information that if the serial number is in a given range, then a specific security guarantee is present.

+Thus, actual state is determined by starting with a collection of unconditional claims, and adding any conditional claims that whose conditions are met based on the actual state, and then repeating until no more conditional claims are added.

-Policies around matching actual state in Evidence against reference state are normally expressed in Appraisal Policy for Evidence.
+Verifier policies around matching actual state against reference state are normally expressed in Appraisal Policy for Evidence.
 Similarly, reference state is normally expressed in the Reference Values conceptual message.
 Such policies allow a Verifier and Relying Parties to make